Anti-Terrorism Battalion: Iraq & Horn of Africa

 Numerous Marines also augmented other requirements for National Police Training Teams (NPTT), Military Transition Teams (MiTTs), and MEF augmentation requests to other infantry units.

 Most Marines in the battalion completed two to three consecutive combat deployments in a single three-year tour of duty with the battalion as part of their initial 4-year enlistment contract.

 USMC AT BN Deactivation

 On 13 July 2007, the active duty AT BN stood down in name and was reflagged as the 2nd Battalion 9th Marines as part of the increase in the size of the Marine Corps.

 USMCR AT BN Activation

 In 2007 the Marine Corps Reserve reactivated the AT BN to meet similar mission requirements for the 4th Marine Division that the active duty battalion had met.

+Iraq Deployment

+From Summer 2007 to Spring 2008, E Co AT BN 4th MARDIV deployed to combat operations, augmenting TFMP 1/10 and II MEF in Ramadi, Iraq and Fallujah, Iraq.

 Yemen

 Fox Company AT BN 4th MARDIV augmented the US Embassy security and Anti-Terrorism operations in Sana'a Yemen 2011–2012.

 USMCR AT BN Deactivation

 On 21 September 2013, the USMCR AT BN was officially deactivated.